Generation Names And Years In Order

 A generation is defined as a group of people born at roughly the same time.
 As per Deborah Carr, Ph.D., professor and chair of the sociology department of Boston University usually, people in the cohort are grouped by a 20-year time interval.

-So, here this article will explain the seven generations' names and meanings along with how their experiences shaped them from Greatest to Generation Alpha.
+Today we are zeroing in on the seven generations' names and meanings along with how their experiences shaped them from Greatest to Generation Alpha.

 The Greatest Generation (1901-1924)